 Herring in the Archipelago Sea

-The Archipelago Sea on the southwest coast of Finland is an island rich sea area characterised by complex coastline and shallow water body, mean depth being only ca 20 m.
+In the Finnish coast, the Archipelago Sea in the southwest coast of Finland, represents the main spawning area for the Baltic herring.
+The large coastal sea area characterized by a mosaic of 40 000+ islands, complex coastline and shallow water body (mean depth being only ca. 20 m).
 It has a large littoral area where vegetation mainly consists of macroalgae Fucus, Cladophora, Enteromorpha, Pilayella, Ectocarpus and vascular plants such as Potamogeton and Ranunculus, more rarely Zostera.
 Several rivers discharge fresh water to the area the largest being Aurajoki, Mynäjoki and Paimionjoki, which all have rather sheltered and productive estuaries.

 In these pages you’ll find information on the spawning areas, spawning population, reproductive success and trap net fishery of the Baltic herring in the northern Baltic Archipelago Sea.
 The information is largely based on the research produced by the herring research group since the 1980s.